Who sets auto insurance rates in Nova Scotia?

-Auto insurance rates in Nova Scotia are among the lowest in the country, thanks, largely, to the government reforms from 2003.
+Auto insurance rates in Nova Scotia are among the lowest in the country, largely due to government reforms introduced in 2003.
 These auto insurance reforms have helped reduce rates by 27% across the province.
-The average policy in 2003 was $1,069, compared to an average of $783 in 2015.
+The average policy in 2003 was $1,069, compared to an average of $891 in 2019.
 The reforms gave drivers a wider range of auto insurance choices and now there are more than 60 private insurance companies they can choose from.

 How can I get cheap auto insurance in Nova Scotia?

 There are many ways to get cheap car insurance in Nova Scotia:

 - Choose a vehicle with more safety and security features.

 - Obey the rules of the road and avoid speeding tickets.